quii/pepper/README.md

 ### Type-safety

-Now Go has generics, we now have a more expressive language which lets us make matchers that are type-safe, rather than relying on reflection.
+Now Go has generics, we have a more expressive language which lets us make matchers that are type-safe, rather than relying on reflection.
 The problem with reflection is it can lead to lazy test writing, especially when you're dealing with complex types.
 Developers can lazily assert on complex types, which makes the tests harder to follow and more brittle.
 See the [curse of asserting on irrelevant detail](#the-curse-of-asserting-on-irrelevant-detail) for more on this.

-The trade-off we're making here though is you will have to make your own matchers for your own types at times.
+The trade-off we're making here is you will have to make your own matchers for your own types at times.
 This is a good thing, as it forces you to think about what you're actually testing, and it makes your tests more readable and less brittle.
-There will be plenty of examples to show how, and you can read the existing standard library of matchers to see how it's done.

 Due to the compositional nature of the library though, you _should_ be able to leverage existing matchers for re-use.
+For example, you'll never have to make a matcher that parses JSON, you should instead use [Parse](https://pkg.go.dev/github.com/quii/pepper/matchers/json#example-Parse) in combination with a matcher of your type.

 Due to Go having some constraints on _where_ you can use generics, such as function types not being allowed to have type parameters, the API isn't as friendly as it would be, if you used `interface{}`/`any`.
 However, this is a trade-off I am OK with, in the name of type-safety.